Fates-List-Archive/apidocs/docs/advanced/flamepaw.md

 # Flamepaw
 Flamepaw is internally used by the bot to provide a RESTful API for tasks requiring high concurrency.
+The base url is ``https://api.fateslist.xyz/flamepaw``

 ## Pprof